soonbong-lee/soonbong-lee.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by [Vahideh Manshadi](https://vahideh-manshadi.com/).
-My current research interest centers on operations for social good.
-I use techniques from (online) algorithm design, stochastic modeling, and game theory to design effective policies that can address unique operational challenges from nonprofit and public applications, such as refugee resettlement.
+I am a third-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by Prof. [Vahideh Manshadi](https://vahideh-manshadi.com/).
+My current research interests lie in operations for social good, mainly in the context of platform-based nonprofit and public sector applications.
+Drawing upon methodologies from algorithm design, stochastic modeling, and game theory, my aim is to:
+- Understand unique operational challenges inherent in these applications.
+- Develop policies that can address them with analytic performance guarantees.

-Before coming to Yale, I received my B.B.A. and B.S. in Applied Statistics and M.S. in Management Science from Yonsei University, where I was advised by Seongmoon Kim and involved in research on portfolio optimization.
+Prior to joining Yale, I earned my B.B.A. and B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
+During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on research related to portfolio optimization.

 Working Paper/In Progress
 ======